South Africa Privacy Centre

 Third-party usage

-We may use a third-party email broadcasting service to send you service emails.
-However, unless you agree otherwise, these service providers cannot use your information for their purposes or on behalf of other organisations.
+We may use third‑party service providers, such as email broadcasting services, to send service‑related communications.
+These providers may not use personal information for their own purposes or on behalf of other organisations unless you have agreed otherwise.

 Regulators and law enforcement

-We share personal information with government authorities and law enforcement officials if required by law or for legal protection of our legitimate interests in compliance with applicable laws.
+We may disclose personal information to regulators, government authorities, or law enforcement agencies where required by law or where necessary to protect our legitimate interests, in compliance with applicable laws and POPIA.

 We outline your rights regarding the personal information we hold about you below.